 cold and then send out later for ice cream."

 "But it will be fun going

 out," she heard herself say.
 "More like a celebration."

 more pleasant staying here and talking."
 Joe played with his glass.

-"Don't you want to go out?"
+"Don't you want to go out?" she demanded.

 "What Joe is trying to say,"

 Martha said, quietly, "is that it might be embarrassing if we all went

 "I never minded, even at the